emad-elsaid/inbox/README.md

 - You can replace the `public` directory with any other html+js code that needs signaling server and use this as HTTP server and signaling server
 - You can run it as signaling server and have another server serving your html/js/css that then connects to this signaling server from the client side.

+## Installation

+- You can download [the latest version from releases](https://github.com/emad-elsaid/inbox/releases/latest) for your system/architecture

 ## Usage

 ```